Dog Breeds That Will Probably Kill Your Chickens

 Okay, this list has no scientific studies to back it up.
 On the other hand, PETA would approve, as no chickens gave their lives in order to write this article.

-My personal favorite on this list is the Siberian Husky, but my Pit Bull hangs out great with my small livestock.
+My personal favorite chicken killer is the Siberian Husky, but my Pit Bull hangs and guards my small livestock.
 My chickens are happy with the “No Siberian Huskies or Vacuum Salesmen” sign posted on my front gate.
+My dog enforces it.

-All dogs are great, but those dogs love to kill chickens!
+All dogs are great, just stay awat from those dogs that love to kill chickens!